 The Omineca gold-copper project is located in north-central British Columbia within the prolific copper-gold producing Quesnel Terrane.
 It is strategically located midway between the productive Mt.
 Milligan gold-copper mine and the past-producing Kemess mine.

 The main target is a four-kilometer-long copper and gold soil anomaly defined by greater than 100 ppb gold and 100 ppm copper underlain by altered diorite and monzonite intrusions with magnetite stockworks.
 This large target has only been tested by two short holes, less than 100 meters in depth, returning anomalous in gold.

 Recent prospecting in 2017 and 2018 returned 10 grab samples greater than 1 g/t gold with one sample returning a high gold value of 21 g/t.

 The Nepisiguit-Stewart property is in the prolific Bathurst mining camp in New Brunswick, Canada which is one of the most prolific base metal mining camps in the world.
 The property has historical drill intersections of copper and cobalt-rich feeder style mineralization including intercepts of 25.5 meters grading 1.04 percent copper, 27.2 meters grading 1.47 percent copper and 11.0 meters grading 2.04 percent copper.

-The key target is a 1.8-kilometre-long zinc-lead-silver horizon associated with heavily disseminated semi-massive sulphides and magnetite iron formation.
+The key target is a 1.8-kilometer-long zinc-lead-silver horizon associated with heavily disseminated semi-massive sulfides and magnetite iron formation.

 Pedro Gold Project, Durango, Mexico